InsightsInsight - Employment Advice - POSTED: November 14 2019

 Any payments made in respect of the above will be subject to tax and national insurance contributions in the same way your usual wages would be.

-If a payment is being made by way of compensation for termination you should expect the settlement agreement to specify the amount, and by when and how the payment will be made.
+If a payment is being made by way of compensation for termination you should expect the settlement agreement to specify the amount, and by when and how the payment will be made to you.
 The payment is often subject to and conditional on compliance with the terms of the agreement, meaning any breach of the terms can make some or all of the payment repayable.

-The first £30,000 of any compensation element can generally be paid free from tax and national insurance.
+The first £30,000 of any compensation element can generally be paid free from tax and national insurance deductions from the employee.
 The agreement may require you to indemnify the employer for any further tax or national insurance which are due to HMRC but have been missed.

 Settlement agreements may also include a provision requiring the employer to provide a written or oral reference upon request and can be in an agreed format, which would normally be annexed to the agreement.

 You should expect to agree that the agreement is in full and final settlement of the particular claims listed or annexed to the agreement and agree to waive your statutory and contractual employment rights.
-It’s quite usual for this to be without any admission of liability on the part of the employer.
+It is typical for this to be without any admission of liability on the part of the employer.
 There are often several claims which are specifically excluded from this list, including:

 - Any claims by you to enforce the agreement.